ronamosa/ronamosa.github.io/website/docs/engineer/LAB/proxmox-packer-vm.md

     allow_public_ssh_keys: true
 ```

-And then further down in `http/user-data` you configure the user inside the cloud-config'd VM template, that will allow Packer to ssh into the VM as, i.e. `rxhackk`. note the `sudo` config to allow this user to run the `inline` commands in the `ubuntu-server-focal.pkr.hcl` file that needs root privs:
+Further down in `http/user-data` you configure the user that's going inside the template VM.
+This is essentially an admin user that will be used to set some things up after the reboot.
+Note the `sudo` config to allow this user to run the `inline` commands in the `ubuntu-server-focal.pkr.hcl` file that needs root privs:

 ```yaml
   user-data: